PinedaTec-EU/CoreX.FlexiSphere/README.md

 # FlexiSphere

-FlexiSphere is an extensible and configurable component for managing events and scheduled tasks.
+FlexiSphere is a C# library (net 9), extensible and configurable component for managing events and scheduled tasks.
 This project allows you to define triggers and jobs that execute based on certain conditions.

 ## Features